 Waiver of Citation

 When using a waiver of citation, your spouse is asked to sign a written document known as a Waiver of Citation.
-This document contains the information required by the court and the Texas Family Code.
+This document contains the information required by the Court and the Texas Family Code.

-Common Things that Can Invalidate Waivers of Citation
+Everyday Things that Can Invalidate Waivers of Citation

 It is not uncommon for courts to not accept a Waiver of Citation when someone ignores the above requirements by: